-- 6.6.6.2 Doors and side scuttles of ships having distinguishing marks FF1 or FF2 in the class notation, which are not fitted with the above system, shall comply with the requirements of 7.2.1.10, Part III "Equipment, Arrangements and Outfit". - 6.6.6.3 The capacity and pressure of pumps serving the system shall be sufficient to supply water through spray nozzles at a rate indicated in 3.5.2. - 6.6.6.4 Where the system is subdivided into sections, manual operation shall be provided from the place of their installation in spite of the provision of the remote control. - 6.6.6.5 The water-screen system shall protect also the manually operated monitor platforms; the system shall be put into operation directly at each monitor. - 6.6.6.6 The ship shall be fitted with water-screen system in combination with the drenching system or pressure water-spraying system, or drenching system with water discharge rate specified in 6.6.7.2 or pressure water-spraying system with water discharge rate specified in 6.6.7.2 provided they are capable to ensure adequate protection of all the outer surfaces of the ship.
-In any case the letters WS shall be retained in the class notation.

-6.6.7 Drenching and pressure water-spraying systems.

-- 6.6.7.1 The drenching and pressure water-spraying system in ships having distinguishing marks FF1WS, FF2WS or FF3WS in the class notation shall protect outer vertical surfaces of the hull, superstructures and deckhouses as well as horizontal surfaces of the hull where it is appropriate with regard to 6.6.6.6 and in oil recovery ships with regard to 6.4.6. - 6.6.7.2 The rate of water discharge to the protected surface shall be: - 10 l/min per 1 m2 for vertical areas (non-insulated) and 5 l/min per 1 m2 for vertical areas insulated to "A-60" class; - 5 l/min per 1 m2 for horizontal areas (non-insulated); no requirement for exposed deck insulated to "A-60" class; - 10 l/min per 1 m2 for wood sheathed steel decks. - 6.6.7.3 For protection of superstructures and deckhouses the sections of the system shall be arranged on each tier; the arrangement of spray nozzles shall ensure uniform discharge of water onto the protected outer surface.
+- 6.6.6.2 Doors and side scuttles of ships having distinguishing marks FF1 or FF2 in the class notation, which are not fitted with the above system, shall comply with the requirements of 7.2.1.10, Part III "Equipment, Arrangements and Outfit". - 6.6.6.3 The capacity and pressure of pumps serving the system shall be sufficient to supply water through spray nozzles at a rate indicated in 3.5.2. - 6.6.6.4 Where the system is subdivided into sections, manual operation shall be provided from the place of their installation in spite of the provision of the remote control. - 6.6.6.5 The water-screen system shall protect also the manually operated monitor platforms; the system shall be put into operation directly at each monitor. - 6.6.6.6 The ship shall be fitted with water-screen system in combination with the pressure water-spraying system, or pressure water-spraying system with water discharge rate specified in 6.6.7.2, provided they are capable to ensure adequate protection of all the outer surfaces of the ship.
+In any case, the letters WS shall be retained in the class notation - 6.6.7 Pressure water-spraying system. - 6.6.7.1 The pressure water-spraying system in ships having distinguishing marks FF1WS, FF2WS or FF3WS in the class notation shall protect outer vertical surfaces of the hull, superstructures and deckhouses as well as horizontal surfaces of the hull where it is appropriate with regard to 6.6.6.6 and in oil recovery ships with regard to 6.4.6. - 6.6.7.2 The rate of water discharge to the protected surface shall be: - 10 l/min per 1 m2 for vertical areas (non-insulated) and 5 l/min per 1 m2 for vertical areas insulated to "A-60" class; - 5 l/min per 1 m2 for horizontal areas (non-insulated); no requirement for exposed deck insulated to "A-60" class: - 10 l/min per 1 m2 for wood sheathed steel decks. - 6.6.7.3 For protection of superstructures and deckhouses the sections of the system shall be arranged on each tier; the arrangement of spray nozzles shall ensure uniform discharge of water onto the protected outer surface.